lljr/project2/README.md

 ## Channel creation

-channel creation, deletion, and sending of messages happen with websockets.
+ creation, deletion, and sending of messages happen with websockets.

 It may seem like there are too many websocket event handlers but I